GluuFederation/docs-oxd-prod/3.1.4/sources/index.md

 **What is oxd?**
 oxd is a mediator: it provides APIs that can be called by a web application that are easier than directly calling the API's of an OpenID Connect Provider (OP) or an UMA Authorization Server (AS).

-**How is oxd licensed, and how much does it cost?**
-oxd is commercially licensed software.
-To start the oxd server you will need a valid license, which you can [obtain for free by registering on the oxd website](https://oxd.gluu.org).
-For each application that leverages your oxd service, you will be charged USD $0.33 per day.
-So for example, if you have 10 applications leveraging your oxd server, you will be charged USD $3.30 per day.
-Usage fees are accumulated daily and billed at the end of each month.
-If you need a site license for oxd, [schedule a call](https://gluu.org/booking).

 **What types of applications can use oxd?**
 oxd only supports server-side web applications.
 If you are using the Gluu Server as your OP and need single sign-on (SSO) to single-page apps (SPAs), native apps, or SaaS apps, please review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).